Nihira11/bank-churn-intelligence/README.md

 CardType, PointEarned, Cluster
 ```

-> **Note on data leakage:** The `Complain` feature was excluded from modelling.
-Initial experiments produced near-perfect metrics (ROC-AUC ~1.0), indicating it was a near-direct proxy for the target variable rather than a genuine behavioural predictor.
+> **Important:** The `Complain` feature was not used to train the model.
+When it was included, the model achieved an almost perfect ROC-AUC score of about 1.0.
+This showed that complaints were too closely linked to the answer and could make the model look unrealistically accurate.
+This problem is called data leakage.

-### Explainability
+**Understanding the Predictions**
-SHAP (SHapley Additive exPlanations) via `TreeExplainer` explains individual predictions.
-The dashboard renders a real-time SHAP waterfall chart for any input profile, showing which features push the prediction toward or away from churn.
-Model baseline (average churn probability): ~20.1%.
+SHAP (SHapley Additive exPlanations) explains why the model gives each prediction.
+The dashboard uses SHAP’s `TreeExplainer` to create a live waterfall chart for any customer profile.
+The chart shows which features increase churn risk and which features reduce it.
+The model’s average starting churn probability is about 20.1%.

 ---

 ## Revenue at Risk Framework

-Since the dataset lacks transaction-level history, a simplified customer value proxy is used:
+The dataset does not include full customer transaction history.
+Because of this, the project uses a simple estimate of customer value:

 ```
 CustomerValueScore = 0.40 × BalanceScore